Dear reader of ADxS.org, please excuse the disruption.

 3.1.2.
 Reactions to emotional stress in ADHD

-• A study of 9 ADHD-HI, 10 ADHD-I and 14 ADHD-C sufferers and 33 non-affected people (6 to 8 years, mean 6.3 years) using TSST-C also found a significantly lower cortisol response in the ADHD-HI sufferers and a comparatively higher cortisol response in ADHD-I sufferers.
+• A study of 9 ADHD-HI, 10 ADHD-I and 14 ADHD-C sufferers and 33 non-affected people (6 to 8 years, mean 6.3 years) using TSST-C also found a significantly reduced cortisol response in the ADHD-HI sufferers and a comparatively higher cortisol response in ADHD-I sufferers.
 All subtypes showed a lower baseline cortisol level than non-affected individuals.
 Non-affected individuals did not show a strong cortisol response.43 The latter could indicate problems with the test set-up.
 In addition, the number of subjects per subtype was too small for reliable conclusions.

 • A study of 18 adults with ADHD and 18 people without ADHD came to no clear conclusion.
 Only a general tendency towards a reduced cortisol response to acute stress and an increased subjective perception of stress in people with ADHD was reported.44 This may have been due to the small number of test subjects and the lack of separation according to subtypes.